algogz/questions/freecram/freecram-questions.md

 Explanation:

-The same with Q123, yet the answer are different, it's `C` for Q123, prefer `C`.
+JW: The same with Q123, yet the answer are different, it's `C` for Q123, prefer `C`.

 https://d0.awsstatic.com/whitepapers/Storage/AWS%20Storage%20Services%20Whitepaper-v9.pdf Amazon Glacier doesn't suit all storage situations.
 Listed following are a few storage needs for which you should consider other AWS storage options instead of Amazon Glacier.